asyncapi/community/CONTRIBUTING.md

 - it is not a **Draft** PR
 - it is not labeled as **do-not-merge**

 Once all above requirements are met, anyone can merge a PR asking the AsyncAPI bot for help.
 Simply add a comment to the PR such as `/ready-to-merge` or `rtm`.
 This prompts the bot  to add a `ready-to-merge` label and then proceeds to merge the PR for you.
-The PR title is used as a commit message of both squashed and merged PRa.
+The PR title is used as a commit message of both squashed and merged PRs.

 If you are a maintainer and for some reason, you prefer to merge the PR on your own and you do not want a contributor to decide on it, add a `/do-not-merge` or `/dnm` comment to the PR.
 The bot will then add a `do-not-merge` label that only the repository maintainer can remove.